 In Western churches, Roman Catholic, Anglican, and Protestant, the feast of All Saints Day is celebrated on 1 November in the Gregorian calendar.
 It should be noted that not all Protestants practice the cult of saints, but some Lutheran churches celebrate this feast.
-According to tradition, on the night of the Enlightenment, the gates between the two worlds open, and only now those who have left us can come to visit us.
-For this reason, the popular proverb about the dead is only well respected with holiness, at least in the cemetery.
-Interestingly, regardless of religion, believers go out to greet sleeping relatives and friends with flowers and candles.
+According to tradition, on the night of the Enlightenment, the gates between the two worlds opened, and only now those who have left us can come to visit us.
+For this reason, the famous proverb about the dead is only well respected with holiness, at least in the cemetery.
+Interestingly, believers greet sleeping relatives and friends, regardless of religion,n with flowers and candles.

-All Saints’ Day, Enlightenment or Enlightenment, November 1 is the day of remembrance of the dead, the day when our thoughts are piously directed to loved ones who have passed away.
+All Saints’ Day, Enlightenment or Enlightenment, November 1, is the day of remembrance of the dead when our thoughts are piously directed to loved ones who have passed away.
 It is celebrated in many Christian countries around the world.
-Believers go especially to church and cemetery, clean the graves and beautify them with flowers, in memory of those who once accompanied them on the path of life.
+Believers go especially to church and cemetery, clean the graves and beautify them with flowers in memory of those who once accompanied them on the path of life.

 In Western, Roman Catholic, Anglican, and Protestant churches, the feast is celebrated on November 1 in the Gregorian calendar.
 Note that not all Protestants practice the worship of saints, but some Lutheran churches still celebrate this holiday.
 The Feast of All Saints or All Saints is also known as All Saints’ Day.
 It is a Christian holiday celebrating all saints, known and unknown.
 Thus, in Western churches, Roman Catholic, Anglican, and Protestant, the feast is celebrated on 1 November in the Gregorian calendar.

 What day is All Saints Day?